 The Ancient Maya City and Protected Tropical Forests of Calakmul is the heartland of the area in which the Maya civilization reached its climax.
-The Calakmul Biosphere Reserve is considered to be the largest forest mass in Mexico and — together with the forests of Guatemala and Belize — the second largest remnant forest left in Latin America after the Amazon.
+The Calakmul Biosphere Reserve is considered to be the largest forest mass in Mexico and the second largest remnant forest left in Latin America.

 The Ancient Maya City and Protected Tropical Forests of Calakmul, Campeche is located in the Yucatán Peninsula, in southern Mexico.
 The total area of the property is 331,397 ha (819,000 acres), surrounded by a buffer zone of 391,788 ha (968,000 acres); together they also equal the entire area that forms the Calakmul Biosphere Reserve.
 The property falls within the Mesoamerican biodiversity hotspot, the third largest in the world, encompassing all subtropical and tropical ecosystems from central Mexico to the Panama Canal.